 How do I calculate my GPA?

-To calculate your grade point average (GPA), you must first convert each of your letter grades into a grade value.
+To calculate your GPA, you must first convert each of your Danish grades to a letter grade.

 You can see the conversion from letter grade to numeric value in a table below: